bladnman/soojs/README.md

 soojs
 =====

-Simple Object Oriented Javascript Pattern
+Simple Object Oriented JavaScript pattern

 This is an extremely simple Pattern that allows projects to quickly, partially or fully use some of the standard OO patterns found in other languages.